 From Ostia to Rome.

-In the lower left are Ostia and Portus, separated by the articial island (Isola Sacra).
+In the lower left part are Ostia and Portus, separated by the articial island (Isola Sacra).
 The Via Ostiensis - followed by an aqueduct - connects Ostia and Rome.
 The Via Portuensis led from Portus to Rome.
 Between the two roads the meandering Tiber can be seen.

 Meiggs 1973, fig. 1.